 Customers are a heterogeneous group made up of individuals and multiple micro-segments.
 The challenge for brands therefore is to deliver customer interactions in harmony with those individual demands and expectations.
 Millennials, for example, are more likely to move quickly, so brands with a high proportion of this young audience must have the right structures in place to keep up with them and time their interactions with this particularly impatient group perfectly.

 Multiple channel complexity, for example, will influence a brand’s decision on how to market its product or service.
 Routes to market differ greatly by sector or even product and service.
-For example, telcos use multiple channels such as high street stores, call centres and online, whereas others rely more heavily on one channel, pure-play e-tailers being an obvious example.
+For example, telcos use multiple channels such as high street stores, call centers and online, whereas others rely more heavily on one channel, pure-play e-tailers being an obvious example.

 To deliver a positive and user-friendly purchase experience, brands will need to understand how individual customers move through the sales funnel.
 What’s the interactions between online and in-store?
 And which devices are used to make an online purchase: a laptop, tablet, or smartphone – or perhaps all at different points in the journey?
 An elaborate suite of product offerings and a complex competitive landscape will further impact the approach a brand takes to engaging and interacting with its customers.
 Brands simply must be able to deal with this complexity nowadays and understand individual consumers as they interact across multiple channels.